AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/aam-iab-plugin.md

 >
 > Customers who wish to continue using the IAB TCF for consent management should upgrade to latest version of [ECID](https://github.com/Adobe-Marketing-Cloud/id-service/releases) for continued support.
 >
-> After upgrading to the latest [ECID](https://github.com/Adobe-Marketing-Cloud/id-service/releases) version, IAB TCF v1.1 consent strings will no longer be supported, so make sure to update your CMP before upgrading to the latest [ECID](https://github.com/Adobe-Marketing-Cloud/id-service/releases) version.
+> After upgrading to the latest [ECID](https://github.com/Adobe-Marketing-Cloud/id-service/releases) version, IAB TCF v1.1 consent strings will no longer be supported, so make sure to update your CMP before upgrading to the latest ECID version.

 You must meet the following prerequisites to use the IAB TCF with Audience Manager:

 1. You must be using Adobe Experience Platform Identity Service (ECID) version 5 or newer.
 [Download](https://github.com/Adobe-Marketing-Cloud/id-service/releases) our latest ECID release.
 2. You must be using Audience Manager Data Integration Library (DIL) version 9.0 or newer, downloadable from [here](https://github.com/Adobe-Marketing-Cloud/dil/releases).
 Read about [DIL in the Audience Manager documentation](../..//dil/dil-overview.md).
+We recommend using [Adobe Launch](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/adobe-audience-manager-extension.html) for the easiest DIL implementation for Audience Manager.
 3. Alternatively, if you use Server-Side Forwarding (SSF) to import data into Audience Manager, you must upgrade to the latest version of AppMeasurement.
 Download AppMeasurement using the [Analytics Code Manager](https://docs.adobe.com/content/help/en/analytics/admin/admin-tools/code-manager-admin.html).
 4. You must be using a Consent Management Platform (CMP), either commercial or your own, that is integrated with IAB TCF v2.0, and is registered with the IAB TCF.
 See the list of [CMPs registered within the IAB framework](https://iabeurope.eu/cmp-list/).

 >[!WARNING]
 >
->If you are using a Consent Management Platform (CMP) that is not integrated with IAB TCF v.2.0, Audience Manager will automatically send the `gdpr=0` parameter in ID syncs, even if your visitors are in the European Union.
+>If you are using a Consent Management Platform (CMP) that is not integrated with IAB TCF v.2.0, Audience Manager will automatically send the `gdpr=0` parameter in ID syncs, even if your visitors are in the European Economic Area.
 To make sure GDPR validation is active, enable the IAB TCF v2.0 integration for your  Consent Management Platform (CMP).

 ## Recommendations and how to implement {#recommendations}